 Port of Long Beach News

-Here’s the latest on what’s going on at Long Beach:
+Here’s the latest on what’s going on at The Port of Long Beach:

-The ports of LA and Long Beach, along with New York and New Jersey ports, are almost back to normal.
-This is largely due to efforts made by the ports to reduce congestion, along with lowered consumer demand for goods.
+The ports of LA and Long Beach have returned to normal operations, due to efforts made by the ports to reduce congestion, along with lowered consumer demand for goods.

 Less congestion is increasing available shipping capacity, helping to lower rates, and shortening transit times.

 Current Port of Long Beach Projects